senarvi/senarvi.github.io/_posts/2019-11-15-understanding-convergence-of-sgd.md

 L(\theta - \epsilon G) \approx L(\theta) - \epsilon G^T G + \frac{1}{2} \epsilon^2 G^T H G
 $$</div>

-This function can minimized by setting the derivative to zero.
+This function can be minimized by setting the derivative to zero.
 This gives the optimal step size for the true gradient:

 <div>$$